Undergraduate Philosophy Conference

 These students represent all 50 US states as well as a number of Canadian provinces and several other countries.
 All of the participants are undergraduate students, with the exception of the annual keynote address by a renowned philosopher.
-Past keynote speakers have included Paul Churchland, Hilary Putnam, John Searle, Keith Lehrer, Catherine Elgin, John Perry, Hubert Dreyfus, Jerry Fodor, Alvin Plantinga, Cora Diamond, James Sterba, Peter Kivy, Walter Sinnott-Armstrong, Daniel Dennett, Elliott Sober, and Alva Noë.
+Past keynote speakers have included Paul Churchland, Hilary Putnam, John Searle, Keith Lehrer, Catherine Elgin, John Perry, Hubert Dreyfus, Jerry Fodor, Alvin Plantinga, Cora Diamond, James Sterba, Peter Kivy, Walter Sinnott-Armstrong, Daniel Dennett, Elliott Sober, Alva Noë, and L.A.
+Paul.

 The purpose of this conference is to provide a forum for the presentation of philosophical work of undergraduates to their peers.

 Papers are required to be of philosophical content, but there are no specific restrictions on subject matter within the arena of philosophical discussion itself.
 Papers should be approximately 3,000 words (10-12 pages).